PID Accelerated Temporal Difference Algorithms: Description of the Environments

 \subsection{Chain Walk}

 The environment consists of 50 states that are connected in a circular chain.
 The agent has two actions available, moving left or right.
 Upon taking an action, the agent succeeds with probability 0.7, stays in place with probability 0.1, and moves in the opposite direction with probability 0.2.
-The agent receives a reward of 1 when entering state 10, and reward -1 when entering state 40, and a reward of 0 otherwise.
+The agent receives a reward of 1 when entering state 10, a reward of -1 when entering state 40, and a reward of 0 otherwise.
+The policy evaluated in the PE experiments is to always move left.